wbotelhos/blog/content/articles/i18n-with-phoenix.md

 end
 ```

-We called our Plug `Locale` and imported the `Plug.Conn` to make this module behave like a Plug.
+We called our Plug `Locale` and imported the `Plug.Conn` to make this module behaves like a Plug.
 We need an initialize that will receive a default locale.
 Now we can plug it on our Route:

 ```ex
 # lib/i18n_with_phoenix_web/router.ex